dhairs/College-Notes/Clubs/Longhorn Racing Electric/Vehicle Localization and Navigation/Kalman Filtering/Extended Kalman Filter.md

 $$
 u=
 \begin{bmatrix}
 \ddot{x} \\
 \ddot{y} \\
 \dot{\theta}
 \end{bmatrix}
 $$

-Because we have a theta, we will also be using a [[Rotation Matrices.md|rotation matrix]] to globalize the vehicles positioning.
+Because we have a theta, we will also be using a [[Rotation Matrices|rotation matrix]] to globalize the vehicles positioning.

 And all the **perfect estimate equations** are: